 2. Improves Dry Skin Conditions

 Mango butter contains phytosterols, fatty acids (triglycerides), and tocopherols and has excellent emollient properties.
-This helps improve skin texture and keep it soft.
+This helps in softening and improving skin texture.
 Mango butter has anti-inflammatory properties and may help soothe skin irritation and itching caused by dry skin conditions (1), (6).
-It can condition your skin by preventing moisture loss and may also help in soothing eczema and psoriasis flare-ups.
+It can condition your skin by preventing moisture loss and may also help in soothing eczema and psoriasisi XItchy, scaly, and painful patches on the scalp, elbows, and knees triggered by stress, cold, or infections. flare-ups.

 3. It May Heal Wounds